LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 ?>
 ```

 The `otp_verify.php` will help us verify if the otp which the user inputs is actually genuine.
-If it is then it redirects to the hompage.
-We will be using the json_decode(result) for this.
-Inside the Json are parameters we can use to login in.
-In my case, it is `phoneidverified`.
-To view this json objects, we can echo the result.
+It will also confirm that the code is valid and that the phone number exists and belongs to that user, when it does it initiates a session and redirects the user to homepage

-Almost done! let's just create a homepage that says welcome back user.
-Create a file called `homepage.php` and paste this:
+Almost done!
+Just create a homepage that says welcome back user.
+Create a file called `homepage.php` and add the code as follows:

 ```php
 <!DOCTYPE html>